The-LainOS-Project/lainos-iso/README.md

 After booting up the ISO, select Xfce session(Calamares only works in Xfce), then enter no password into the login prompt to enter the Xfce live installation environment.

-This ISO should be useable in the coming weeks.
+This ISO needs an updated calamares installer and hyprland config.
+It should be useable in the coming weeks.